theo-armour/theo-armour.github.io/pages2/pacunion-and-compass.md

 * One man band product with a single release
 * https://stackoverflow.com/questions/21118115/pocketgrid-grid-layout-with-fixed-width-navigation-column

-Archaic scripts from single person operations are not the sort of scripts you expect to find in billion dollar company web sites
+Comment: Archaic scripts from single person operations are not the sort of scripts you expect to find in billion dollar company web sites